haquefardeen/awesome-dot/README.md

 -  [Lorimer Jenkins](https://lorimerjenkins.medium.com/) - Lorimer provides great input relating to Kusama parachain.If you got a chance please go through this.
 -  [Vision Staking](https://visionstake.medium.com/) - Vision staking is a one of the best informative website to learn about staking and everything.
 -  [Hold Polkadot](https://www.holdpolkadot.com)- This website tells the importance of Polkadot by giving very good infographics.
--  [DotinUrdu](http://dotinurdu.com/)- A website dedicated to Urdu users to learn about the basics of Polkadot.
 -  [Chris Medium](https://ccris02.medium.com/)- Learn about the bigger picture of validators in Kusama.
 -  [Anaelle Github](https://anaelleltd.company/blog/)- Easily guide to Polkadot network and the governance.
 -  [Learn Polkadot](https://learnpolkadot.com/)- A community-hosted, curated, and maintained Polkadot hub.